-Studies in a North American context, in which North American researchers can more reliably depend on their own intuitions about language learning, have also tried to pinpoint the differences in close and panoramic views of the child language environment: short recordings display much denser input, with some changes in the types of language used, compared to longer recordings (Bergelson et al., 2019a; Tamis-LeMonda, Kuchirko, Luo, Escobar, & Bornstein, 2017).
+Studies in a North American context have also tried to pinpoint the differences in close and panoramic views of the child language environment: short recordings display much denser input, with some changes in the types of language used, compared to longer recordings (Bergelson et al., 2019a; Tamis-LeMonda, Kuchirko, Luo, Escobar, & Bornstein, 2017).
 For example, Bergelson and colleagues (Bergelson et al., 2019a) analyzed the noun use encountered by 44 6- and 7-month-old children in the US in both hour-long at-home videos and comparable sub-samples of daylong audio recordings.
 The video and daylong data were markedly different in linguistic input rate; nouns were used 2–4 times more often in the videos.
 The authors also found some differences in input type: nouns were more likely to come embedded in questions in the videos, but the daylong data featured more noun types and noun input from more speakers (see Bergelson et al. (2019a) for the full range of differences).
-Other than these differences, the overall profile of input type was quite similar between the video data and the daylong recording sub-samples (e.g., relative use of speech act types).
+That said, the overall profile of input type was quite similar between the video data and the daylong recording sub-samples (e.g., relative use of different speech acts).
 Other work using varying durations of video (i.e., short-structured vs. longer-unstructured) with US child-caregiver pairs also found lower estimates for the rate of linguistic input in longer recordings, but found that children’s relative rank was stable across the two recording contexts (Tamis-LeMonda et al., 2017).

 Based on these findings from both the Mayan and US contexts, one might infer that the language use captured by Panoramic recordings is driven, at least in part, by the same factors driving language patterns highlighted in Close Study work.
 However, these preliminary results also hint at divergences between what caregivers do when they know they are being recorded for a short period versus what they do when juggling childcare with the diverse activities and interlocutors encountered during a longer stretch at home.
 In trying to understand how children’s language environments impact their language learning, researchers seek meaningful variation in children’s linguistic experience; it may be that, with panoramic data, much of the variation children encounter has less to do with their caregivers’ ideological stance toward talking to young children and more to do with who else is around and what other tasks are at hand.
-Relatedly, shorter recordings may be more likely to face the Observer’s Paradox (Labov, 1972, p.
-209), in which the participants’ behaviors are changed by the mere presence of the researcher, even if only via their equipment left behind.
-This paradox is likely still an issue for daylong recordings, but potentially in more subtle ways (e.g., a household member spending the recording day elsewhere to avoid having to self-monitor for hours at a time).
+Participants’ behaviors in short recordings are also likely changed by the presence of the researcher (Labov, 1972, p.
+209), even if only via their equipment left behind; the same issues may plague daylong recordings in more subtle ways (e.g., a parent spending the recording day elsewhere).